 The script was based on a short story by Tim Reid published initially on a fan forum called Timelord.
 We used to write chain stories, called Random Fictions.
 Many of them didn’t work but the ones that took off were often alot of fun and I learnt a lot about writing from the ones I contributed too.
 Maybe I’ll post the best to this blog at a later date?

 Initially I had envisioned a much simpler set-up of the Auton being interviewed in his garden, with a few photos.
-But John and Kevin pushed me to be much more adventurous, so we ended up with a foundry (filmed at the Manchester Museum of Science and Industry), a theatre, and a recreation of the famous high street invasion from Spearhead from Space.
+But John and Kevin pushed me to be much more adventurous, so we ended up with a foundry (filmed at the Manchester Museum of Science and Industry), a theatre, and a recreation of the famous Auton high street invasion from Spearhead from Space.
 I have made no secret of the fact I think this film is a lot more successful than Do You Have a License to Save This Planet? as comedy, because I kept much more control over it.

 Playing the Auton was quite a gruelling experience.
 As other actors who have donned monster costumes on film over the years have commented, there was little visibility in the mask, and under the bright lights in the theatre I nearly collapsed from the heat at one point.
-But there is also a freedom in being an anonymous masked alien in public places, (Huddersfield mainly) and I felt free to mess about and react to be public ‘in character’.
+But there is also a freedom in being an anonymous masked alien in public places, (Huddersfield mainly) and I felt free to mess about and react to the public ‘in character’.
 Mind you, I do remember taking my mask off at one point, only to hear a couple sat nearby jokingly cry out “Uhgh!
 What a hideous monster!”

 The opening titles of K9 and Company are some of the worst ever seen on a BBC programme.
 When I was given a homemade K9 prop by a family friend, my initial intention was simply recreate them with a chavvy idiot detective replacing the polished, capable Sarah Jane Smith.
 Once again my friends convinced me to go further and write a whole mini-episode.
-The ideas came pretty fast, and luckily I had met a talented Manchester actor called Charles Allen-Wall, who was more than happy to be the bloke.
+The ideas came pretty fast, and luckily I had met a talented Manchester actor and musician called Charles Allen-Wall, who was more than happy to be the bloke.
 Equally happily Alistair Lock agreed to provide his fabulous K9 impression to my words.
 It was also fun to welcome back Nigel Peever as the villain.
 Looking back I’m impressed we got it all filmed in a relatively quick time, using our regular locations of the Black Bull pub, my house, and a local Bolton church.
 The best of our films usually have a clear central idea and that’s exactly what this one has.
 One of the few films we have made to be mentioned in a commercial publication- Doctor Who Magazine.